Otto Nordenskjöld: Later life

 In 1905, Nordenskjöld was appointed professor of geography (with commercial geography) and ethnography at University of Gothenburg.

 Nordenskjöld later explored Greenland in 1909 and returned to South America to explore Chile and Peru in the early 1920s (many samples from this expedition are now displayed at the Natural History Museum in Lima).
 He also studied the effects of winter on alpine climate, and developed a formula for identifying the boundaries of the Arctic region based on the temperatures in the warmest and coldest months of the year.

-Nordenskjöld was killed in a traffic accident at the age of 59, when he was hit by a bus in Gothenburg, where he was also buried.
+Nordenskjöld was killed in a traffic collision at the age of 58 when he was hit by a bus driver in Gothenburg, where he was also buried.

 Legacy

 A number of geographical features have been named after Otto Nordenskiöld, including: